monsteragain/TidyData/Codebook.md

 The following are the instructions that were followed to produce the tidy data set.

-You should create one R script called run_analysis.R that does the following:
+Create one R script called run_analysis.R that does the following:

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.
-  3. Uses descriptive activity names to name the activities in the data set
+  3. Use descriptive activity names to name the activities in the data set
-  4. Appropriately labels the data set with descriptive variable names.
+  4. Appropriately label the data set with descriptive variable names.
   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 For details of the R implementation see the [README.md](README.md) and the script at: [run_analysis.R](run_analysis.R)

 # Code Book

-The Raw data file comprised 561 numeric variables capturing the sensor data where this was filtered down, by this project, to 86 variables capturing summary and standard deviation measures.
+The Raw data file comprised 561 numeric variables capturing the sensor data where this was filtered down, by this project, to 86 variables capturing mean and standard deviation measures.
 Also, each measure row includes a subject id and an activity.
-The Table below describes each of the variable presented in the resulting tidy data set.
+The list below describes each of the variable presented in the resulting tidy data set.

 * __activity__ - describes the activity and can be one of: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS,